Equality, Diversity and Inclusion

 Like all departments at the University of Exeter, we have members of staff who provide dedicated support for equality, diversity, and inclusivity.
 In additional to engaging directly with students and staff who have been affected by EDI issues, these individuals also take a lead on: reporting on emerging concerns; contributing to departmental, faculty, and institutional strategies; developing and delivering training to colleagues; and acting as general champions of EDI.

-Whilst it is our experience at Exeter University that the majority of students from ethnic minorities backgrounds thrive here, some have thrived despite racist incidents or attitudes.
-Therefore, we provide additional support to 'level the playing field' where necessary, and to this end, we have established the RERO role within the School of Education to support students from ethnic minorities backgrounds.
+Whilst it is our experience at Exeter University that the majority of students from ethnic minority backgrounds thrive here, some have thrived despite racist incidents or attitudes.
+Therefore, we provide additional support to 'level the playing field' where necessary, and to this end, we have established the RERO role within the School of Education to support students from ethnic minority backgrounds.
 (We employ the terminology recommended by the UK Government Writing about ethnicity - GOV.UK but acknowledge the problematic nature of this.
 Global majority is often more accurate).

 The role was initially established to support student teachers and subsequently extended to all students at the School of Education.
 Ruth Flanagan, our Race Equality Resource Officer, is available to work closely with students from ethnic minority backgrounds.